queryverse/Vega.jl/docs/src/userguide/vlspec.md

 The main difference between JSON and the `@vlplot` macro is that keys are not surrounded by quotation marks in the macro, and key-value pairs are separate by a `=` (instead of a `:`).
 The second important change is that whenever a key is named `type` in the JSON version, one has to translate that into `typ` in the macro (`type` is a reserved keyword in julia and therefore can't be used in this context).

 While these literal translations of JSON work, they are also quite verbose.
-The `@vlplot` macro provides a number of shorthands so that the same plot can be expressed in a much more conside manner.
+The `@vlplot` macro provides a number of shorthands so that the same plot can be expressed in a much more concise manner.
 The following example creates the same plot, but uses a number of alternative syntaxes provided by the `@vlplot` macro:

 ```julia
 using VegaLite, DataFrames